 6 — Future-Proofing: Policy, People and Technology

-Future-proofing content systems means building governance, skills, and modular tech so decisions are fast, auditable, and adaptable.
+Future-proofing content systems involves creating governance, skills, and flexible technology so decisions can be made quickly, checked, and adapted.
 Start with a short-cycle policy and skills roadmap that scales into organization-wide controls: a 30-day pilot to validate risks, a 90-day expanded pilot to tune controls, a 180-day operational rollout, and a 365-day maturity review that ties ethics to KPIs.
 Simultaneously staff the right roles, run recurring training, and use disciplined vendor selection to avoid vendor lock-in and compliance gaps.

 Staffing, training and vendor selection